postman721/Sequence-FM/README.md

 - New outlook.

-- File/object location appears to statusbar when object is clicked.
+- File/object location appears on statusbar when object is clicked.

 License: